Kyle Kaalberg, Ph.D.

-Kyle Kaalberg serves in the president’s office as Special Assistant to the Chief of Staff.
+Kyle Kaalberg serves in the president’s office as Special Projects Director.
 This position entails managing responses to the wide and diverse range of issues that are directed to the president’s office from the campus and community constituents, directing the Student Ambassador program, mentoring the Cohen Scholarship program, providing tracking and oversight of presidential projects and priorities, planning and implementation of presidential events and meetings, coordinating Board of Regents’ Meetings and Agenda Items, and a variety of other duties.

 Additionally, Kyle has a doctorate in Curriculum and Instruction with an emphasis in Literacy and a cognate in Educational Leadership.
 Kyle’s research interests involve new literacies and literacy education.
 He has conducted research on teachers’ implementation of critical literacy and new literacies, blogging as a new literacies practice, literacy instruction and field experience models, school design through a new literacies perspective, and grading contracts in an advanced composition course that utilizes print-based and digital media.
 His dissertation research involved iPad implementation in a university course and was entitled “Using iPads to Enhance Teaching and Learning in a Clinic-Based Literacy Course.”